blades/Allergic2Gardening/README.md

 - Read time estimate.
 - Animated scroll progress bar…
 - …with an optimized implementation that should never cause a layout.

-### Security

-Generates a strong CSP for the base template.

-- Default-src is self.
-- Disallows plugins.
-- Generates hash based CSP for the JS used on the site.
-- To extend the CSP with new rules, see [CSP.js](https://github.com/google/eleventy-high-performance-blog/blob/main/_data/csp.js#L22)

 ### Build performance